SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2.AWS.md

     $ kops rolling-update cluster awsopus.sbac.org --state s3://kops-awsopus-sbac-org-state-store --yes
     (lots of output about nodes/pods being cordoned, evicted, drained)
     ```
+    The last step (rolling update) can take a long time (perhaps an hour or more).
+This is a good opportunity to jump down a couple steps and start the schema migration.
 * [ ] Upgrade cluster system services
     * Get latest heapster, tweak and apply
     TODO - flesh this out and verify it is ok